ucberkeley/bbd-seminar-fall-2017/week2/resources.md

 Containers are built off of 'images' that hold the software installed on the image.
 A 'container' or an 'instance' is the running version of that image.
 You can run multiple containers based on the same image.

 You can use other people's images or create your own image, often building off an existing image.

+Here's some [more introduction](https://medium.freecodecamp.org/a-beginner-friendly-introduction-to-containers-vms-and-docker-79a9e3e119b) if you're interested.

 # Docker